 Tea is 5000 years old but Western culture is rediscovering that it is more than a cup of tea.
 Tea Sommelier Carol Mark pushes the envelope on utilizing tea as a culinary ingredient.
 Carol combines her deep knowledge of teas with access to some of the world’s finest and rarest blends, including her own exclusive imports.
 “Lahpet” is Burmese for fermented tea.
 It is a national dish created from local green tea and fermented.
 Its historic roots include its use

 Chef Marco Zambri is trained in classical Italian cuisine and has been operating a wood fired pizza oven for the last 10 years.
 Living in Uxbridge on a small 10 acre hobby farm that is 80% self sustainable, he and his family grow vegetables and raise chickens, pigs, lamb & goats.
-At the 2015 Toronto Garlic Festival Chef Zambri’s prepared freshly tossed, wood-fired pizzas, roasted Ontario garlic bulbs and Arthur Carman’s Original Garlic Bread with home made bruschetta.
+At the 2016 Toronto Garlic Festival Chef Zambri’s prepares freshly tossed, wood-fired garlic pizza and roasted Ontario garlic bulbs.

 From a young age, Tsewang Chodon has enjoyed cooking a varied selection of delicious dishes and serving yummy food to her family and friends.
-TC joined the festival to introduce attendees to traditional Tibetan/Himalayan cuisine by offering her own handmade MoMo.
+TC joined the festival to introduce attendees to traditional Tibetan/Himalayan cuisine by offering her own handmade MoMo sourced from local ingredients.
 TC has been selling her products at local farmers markets, the Evergreen Brickworks and at local events.
-At the 2015 festival TC’s Tibetan MoMo served both vegetarian and beef MoMos on site as well as frozen MoMos to take home and
+At the 2016 Toronto Garlic Festival TC’s Tibetan MoMo will serve a Tibetan dish called MoMo (Tibetan version

 Chef Keith Hoare leads his team of high school culinary students producing products and participating in events that help offset the cost of International Culinary travel.
 Chef Keith teaches at Thistletown Collegiate in Rexdale, ON and was honoured with the Toronto Star’s 2014 Teacher of the Year Award.
 Chef Keith also used his $10000 winnings from a recent ‘Chopped Canada’ episode to help take his 18 students to Spain and France this past March break.
 The next big adventure is

-Chef Anne Sorrenti is often asked where she got her “training” the answer would be many hours learning from the best cooks – her Nonna, Oma, Trini mother in-law and mother.
-Their ability to grow, can, preserve and prepare what was local and availble to feed their families is what inspires her cooking everyday.
-The rest of her experience volunteering as Market Chef for The Stop at Wychwood Barns, teaching kids cooking and working in the industry from age 15
+When Chopped Canada winner Chef Anne Sorrenti is asked where she got her “training”, it started with the many hours learning from the best cooks – her Nonna, Oma, Trini mother in-law and mother.
+Their ability to grow, can, preserve and prepare what was local and available to feed their families is what inspires her cooking today.
+Her experience volunteering as Market Chef for The Stop at Wychwood Barns, and working in the industry from age 15 helped to solidify

 Jamie Kennedy Kitchens has been involved in fostering relationships and helping to redefine and revitalize local food economies in Southern Ontario for more than 3 decades.
 At the 2016 Toronto Garlic Festival Jamie serves Lamb Poutine with Baked Garlc Gravy and Toscano Cheese and, his famous Fries with Garlic Aioli and Toasted Garlic Chips.